IntersectMBO/lsm-tree/doc/final-report/integration-notes.md

 The Bloom filters in an LSM-Tree are hash-based data structures.
 For the sake of performance, they do not use cryptographic hashes.
-Thus, without additional measures, an attacker can in principle choose keys whose hashs identify mostly the same bits.
+Thus, without additional measures, an attacker can in principle choose keys whose hashes identify mostly the same bits.
 This is a potential problem for the UTxO and other stake-related tables in Cardano, since it is the users who get to pick their UTxO keys (TxIn) and stake keys (verification key hashes) and these keys will hash the same way